jonlpersson/ed-latimore/site/_posts/2022-02-04-8-ways-to-be-more-street-smart.md

 Book knowledge is safe, selected, and second-hand.
 There are no real consequences for getting the wrong knowledge from books, and you have zero skin in the game for its acquisition.

 Though the phrase is "book smart," the word "book" is synonymous with any type of second-hand collection of knowledge.
-You study other people's life experiences via magazines, podcasts, YouTube channels, etc.&nbsp;
+You study other people's life experiences via magazines, podcasts, YouTube channels, etc.

 ### **Street smarts**